ShreyasSaunshi/interio/README.md

 - With the files open in Visual Studio Code, press the **Go Live** button at the bottom of the window to launch the files with [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

+## License
+This project is licensed under the [MIT License](LICENSE).

+Feel free to contribute, report issues, or suggest improvements.
+Happy shopping!